 I saw Avengers: Age of Ultron on Friday night.
 It was ridiculous — RIDICULOUS — and I loved it.
-I’ve seen several tweets and a few reviews panning the movie, and I admit that in the initial heady afterglow of seeing a Korean actor on the silver screen, I couldn’t even begin to understand the disappointment.
+I’ve seen a few tweets panning the movie, and I admit that in the initial heady afterglow of seeing a Korean actor on the silver screen, I couldn’t even begin to understand anyone’s disappointment.
 Is it possible that we did we not see the same movie?
 Did you people not notice the talented and gorgeous Claudia Kim as Dr. Helen Cho?
 Was that not enough to please you, to meet your lofty standards?
 I just don’t understand you, or what it takes to make you happy.

 Look at Helen work.
 Look at her telling that crazy Cradle of hers what to do.
 The high neck of her fancy futuristic labcoat looks very uncomfortable, but she is making it work.
 This is a woman who can help drive the plot (such as it is…), a woman with the guts to stand up to evil, a woman who could name her kids Amadeus and Madame Curie Cho and calmly say to all the haters, “I like to keep my expectations high, and if you cannot understand that then I feel sorry for you.”